-The Fund has in place documented investment policies for managing credit risk on investment securities, and securities purchased under resale agreements.
-The Fund's exposure and the credit ratings of its counterparties are continually monitored and the aggregate value of transactions concluded is spread amongst approved counterparties based on their credit ratings and limits set.
+The Fund has in place documented investment policies for managing credit risk on investment securities, certificates of deposit and securities purchased under resale agreements.
+The Fund's exposure and the credit ratings of its counterparties are continually monitored, and the aggregate value of transactions concluded is spread amongst approved counterparties based on their credit ratings and limits set.